Check if you can enter goods in your own records and give HMRC the information up to 175 days later.

 - HMRC has told you to, because you have a poor compliance record

-But if you import goods that were in EU free circulation into Great Britain (England, Scotland and Wales) free circulation between 1 January and 31 December 2021 and the goods are not controlled, you can:
+If you import goods into free circulation in Great Britain (England, Scotland and Wales) from EU free circulation between 1 January and 31 December 2021 and your goods are not controlled, you can:

 - declare these goods by entering them in your own records without getting authorisation in advance